 - Diabetics should work to maintain blood sugar levels within the normal range.
-Fluctuating blood sugars or consistent high blood sugars have now shown that this has a negative impact on the brain.
+Fluctuating blood sugars or consistent high blood sugars have now shown this… has a negative impact on the brain.

 - Get your hearing checked.
 There is now a strong correlation between hearing loss and dementia.
 The worse the hearing loss the greater the chances of developing dementia.

 - Get vaccinations.
 For many this is a controversial subject.
-Research studies that individuals that stay current on their vaccinationremain healthier than those that are not vaccinated.
-Persons that become sick with the flu have been found to mentally decline faster after an episode of an illness.
+Research studies that individuals that stay current on their vaccinations remain healthier … than those that are not vaccinated.
+Persons that become sick with the flu have been found to mentally decline faster… after an episode of an illness.

 All of our guides, downloads, worksheets, Premium courses